 To set up a Kubernetes load balancer, we first need a deployment to place the load balancer in front of.

-The example manifest below configures a simple deployment with five replicas which we will load balancer traffic between.
+The example manifest below configures a simple deployment with five replicas that we will load balance traffic between.

 apiVersion: apps/v1